perrin-isir/xomx/xaio/tutorials/xaio_kidney_classif.md

 <a name="s5"></a>
 ## Step 5: Basic preprocessing
-Loading the object:
+Loading the AnnData object:
 ```
 xd = sc.read(os.path.join(savedir, "xaio_kidney_classif.h5ad"))
 ```
-First, we logarithmize the data  with the following Scanpy function which applies X = log(1 + X):
+First, we logarithmize the data  with the following Scanpy function which applies the equation X = log(1 + X):
 ```
 sc.pp.log1p(xd)
 ```